loadtestgo/pizzascript/BUILD.md

     gradle script-editor:install

-This will package run scripts and all dependent Jars to the following directory:
+This will package the shell scripts and all dependent JARS to the following directory:

     script-editor/build/install/script-editor

 ## Release Packaging

+In release mode all the JavaScript files are concatenated and minified, to speed up loading of the extension.

-Release mode requires NodeJS & Gulp to minify the JS files (NodeJS is also needed to generate docs).
+We use NodeJS & Gulp to minify the JS files (NodeJS is also needed to generate docs).

 Install NodeJS 0.12+:

 On OSX:

     brew install nodejs

 On Debian (replace \_ with just the underscore):

     curl -sL https://deb.nodesource.com/setup\_0.12 | sudo bash -
     sudo apt-get install nodejs